WallStreetMojo

 • If the organization deals with multiple products and services.

-• If the organization is in necessity goods or defence production where cost and the selling price matters so as to justify the selling price.
+• If the organization is in necessity goods or defense production where cost and the selling price matters defense production where cost and the selling price matter, so is to justify the selling price.

 • If each department of the organization is managed separately so as to determine the profit or loss from each organization.